All Episodes

 I'm compelled to do this.

-I mean, I would, you know, I was an elected official, mayor of San Diego, all that stuff.
+You know, I was an elected official, mayor of San Diego, all that stuff.

 So this wonky stuff gets to me.

-One of the three trade agreements that the President has been working on, apparently this is his legacy, the Trans Pacific Partnership, 22, I guess it is, nations.
+One of the three trade agreements that the president has been working on, apparently this is his legacy, the Trans-Pacific Partnership, 22, I guess it is, nations.

-He's got the new European deal, uh, and then he's got this something called the trade uh trade in services agreement, 24 nations.
+And then he's got this something called the Trade in Services Agreement, 24 nations.

-Trade in services.
+Trade in Services.

 So what is this agreement?